 The Chris Hudson Law Group has years of experience fighting to hold at-fault drivers responsible for causing serious injuries to our clients.
 We can help you pursue full and fair compensation for your injuries from the conference room to the courtroom, whichever is necessary.

 Lacerations and Treatment for Lacerations

 You are likely familiar with cut injuries, which typically refer to less serious, more superficial tears in the skin.
 Lacerations, however, refer to more severe, deep tears in the skin.
 Some people refer to lacerations as “gashes”.

 Lacerations are common car accident injuries.
 Blunt force trauma is one of the major causes of lacerations, and car accidents often lead to blunt force trauma in accident victims.

 Laceration injuries can be extremely painful.
 Some laceration injuries result in permanent scarring, and damage to the tendons or nerves.
-Lacerations on certain areas of the body can cause additional damage even beyond just the skin.
-For example, lacerations to the hands can damage the nerves in the hand which can affect the mobility in your fingers.
+Lacerations on certain areas of the body can cause additional damage, even beyond just the skin.
+For example, lacerations to the hands can damage the nerves in the hand which can affect the mobility of your fingers.
 Lacerations to the face can sometimes lead to facial bone fractures, particularly when the laceration is caused by blunt force trauma.

 What Should I Do After I’ve Sustained Lacerations in a Car Accident?

 The first thing you should do after an accident is to seek immediate medical attention for your injuries.
 To protect your health and well-being, you need to have your laceration injury treated by medical professionals.